alexmps2003/distribution-chain-app/BUSINESS_RULES.md

 - The customer outstanding balance must increase again.
 - The invoice status must be recalculated.
 - The original payment history must remain for audit purposes.

+## SMS Notifications

+Customers should receive SMS notifications for:
+- Invoice creation.
+- Payment recorded.
+- Payment reversal.
+- Cheque reversal.
+- Cheque reversal undo.

+Each SMS should include the customer's updated outstanding balance where applicable.